Message Approval Workflows

 Scheduled dates and times as well as the queue priority (next vs. last) can be changed.

-Note: If a submitted message doesn’t get rejected or approved before the originally scheduled times, it will automatically be rejected.
+Note: If a submitted message doesn’t get rejected or approved before the originally scheduled time, it will automatically be rejected.
 If a scheduled post has multiple post days/times, it will stay in Needs Approval until the final time selected passes.

 Note: This screen is only accessible up until the point when a message is finally approved.
 Once a message is approved and scheduled or queued, the Approval Activity view will no longer be visible.